radiosilence/core/README.md

 # core

 My core modules that I work with things using.
-Features python-style coding, pythonic imports, actually using namespaces, modularity, MVC microframework for fast development, 3rd party ease of use, update script for use with cron or whatever.
+Features python-style code [PEP 8](http://www.python.org/dev/peps/pep-0008/), pythonic imports, actually using namespaces, modularity, MVC microframework for fast development, 3rd party ease of use, update script for use with cron or whatever.

 Includes 3rd party modules.